 Support rezoning of specific single-family residential parcels adjacent to commercial properties (especially on the north side of Livingston along College Avenue and Sheridan Avenue) to allow for shared access or rear service lanes.
-This would improve circulation, enable future redevelopment, and reduce conflicts along the frontage.
+This would improve circulation, enable future redevelopment, and reduce vehicle and pedestrian conflicts.